-"give a name to," originally "make a knight," from late Old English dubbian "knight by striking with a sword" (11c.), a late word, perhaps borrowed from Old French aduber "equip with arms, adorn" (11c.) which is of uncertain origin, but there are phonetic difficulties.
+"give a name to," originally "make a knight," from late Old English dubbian "knight by ceremonially striking with a sword" (11c.), a word perhaps borrowed from Old French aduber "equip with arms, adorn" (11c.) which is of uncertain origin, probably Germanic, but there are phonetic difficulties.
 Meaning "provided with a name" is from 1590s.
 Related: Dubbed; dubbing.

-"add or alter sound on film," 1929, shortening of double; so called because it involves re-recording voices onto a soundtrack.
+"add or alter sound on film," 1929, shortening of double (v.); so called because it involves making an additional recording of voices and combining it with the soundtrack.
 The type of re-mixed reggae music was so called from 1974, probably for the same reason.
 Related: Dubbed; dubbing.